 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-What are the common kanna effects to expect?
+What are the common Kanna effects to expect?

-What are the common kanna effects to expect?
+What are the common Kanna effects to expect?

 While much of the Global North still heavily relies on conventional medicine to treat chronic disease and malaise that affect the human mind and body, plant-based remedies are becoming more mainstream as preference in holistic and natural alternatives over synthetically-created medications increases.
 With the psychedelic renaissance in full stride, interest is growing not only in psychedelics, but also in legal psychoactive plant medicines that expand what’s available in one’s medicine and kitchen cabinet for healing and optimizing health.
 Sceletium tortuosum, also known as Kanna, is one such plant remedy.